gnana2007/visuddha-dev/README.md

   # Ayurvedic Herb Traceability System

   This is a code bundle for Ayurvedic Herb Traceability System.
-The original project is available at https://www.figma.com/design/KmPn2Ue5AiZ6Qcud5C14H8/Ayurvedic-Herb-Traceability-System.

   ## Running the code